-Just as with humans regular exercise and responsible and balanced nutrition is the best way you can contribute to your pet's prolonged good health.
+Just as with humans regular exercise combined with responsible and balanced nutrition is the best way you can contribute to your pet’s prolonged good health.

-Your pet has some basic nutritional needs.
-Here are some:
+Your pet has some basic nutritional needs, such as:

-- Vitamins and minerals.
-These help regulate many body systems.
-Calcium and phosphorous for strong bones.
-Antioxidant vitamins like vitamin E and C boost immune systems.
+- Vitamins and minerals – These help regulate many body systems.
+Calcium and phosphorous help support strong bones and antioxidant vitamins, like vitamin E and C, boost immune systems.

 How healthy is your pet’s diet?